ashatch/haystack-graalvm/README.md

 ## Build

-Run `./build.sh` to create the `haystack` binary.
-This will download the GraalVM from github (approx 250M) and extract to a `.graalvm` directory alongside the `build.sh` script.
-It will then use the GraalVM `javac` and `native-image` tools to build a native executable.
+Run `make` to create the `haystack` binary.
+This will download the GraalVM from github (approx 250M), then use the GraalVM `javac` and `native-image` tools to build a native executable.

+`make clean` will cleanup.

 ## Test